devilWithin/e-commerce-task/README.md

 - Status Code class used in Dio Consumer.
 - Dio Consumer is a implementation class of Api Consumer.
 - Base UseCase is a base class for use cases in order not to write boilerplate code in each use case.

+### local_db:
+- Used to handle all the local database that are used in the project.
+- Currently using Hive for storing data locally and it's used in getProducts in products_repository_impl.dart.
+- Hive is lightweight and fast key-value database that is used in the project.
+- Used this approach to demonstrate SSOT (Single Source of Truth) in the project.

 ### Widgets:
 - Used to handle all the widgets that are used in the project like custom text field, custom button.